-- The project must be feasible in terms of complexity and the length of the study one semester 4-5 months and shorter during Summer Semester. - The project provides genuine skill development opportunities for the student. - Supervisors or research team have the capacity to facilitate analyses required for the project. - The necessary equipment and resources for the project are available. - Ethics approval has been received or is likely have a quick turnaround (e.g. low and negligible risk) and is possible within the timeline of the project. - The student is able to demonstrate that they can achieve at least three standards applicable to their eventual profession.
+- The project must be feasible in terms of complexity and the length of the study one semester 4-5 months. - The project provides genuine skill development opportunities for the student. - Supervisors or research team have the capacity to facilitate analyses required for the project. - The necessary equipment and resources for the project are available. - Ethics approval has been received or is likely have a quick turnaround (e.g. low and negligible risk) and is possible within the timeline of the project. - The student is able to demonstrate that they can achieve at least three standards applicable to their eventual profession.

 Professional standards note: Students are required to identify at least three standards for the profession that they will be entering.
 These come under the headings of Sports Science, Exercise Science and Exercise Physiology.
-Under each set of standards there are specific ones and there are some that are suitable to a broader health research setting such as under Exercise Physiology: 1.2.5 Practise in a culturally safe, inclusive, sensitive, respectful, and responsive way and according to person-centred care principles.
+Under each set of standards there are profession specific standards but there are some that are suitable to a broader health research setting.
+For example, under Exercise Physiology: 1.2.5 Practise in a culturally safe, inclusive, sensitive, respectful, and responsive way and according to person-centred care principles.
 1.2.7 Develop reflective practices through self-reflection, seeking and engaging with feedback from colleagues and clients, critically evaluating service delivery and outcomes, and engaging in ongoing learning.
 2.2.2 Examine principles of biopsychosocial care, value-based care, person-centred care and social and cultural determinants of health and apply this to promote health and well-being for individual clients and population groups.
 3.2.8 Choose and use relevant technology and equipment efficiently, effectively, and safely.

-In initial discussions with the student, there should be thought given to whether the project can allow the student to demonstrate a number of the standards.
-If there is doubt about how three standards can be met, please contact the course co-ordinator.
+In initial discussions with the student, there should be thought given to whether the project can allow the student to demonstrate at least three elements of the relevant standards.
+If there is doubt about how three standards can be met, please contact the course coordinator.